pic

 148.975 ns (1 allocation: 448 bytes)

-As for the last two tabs, they continue defining x as an SVector, but additionally treat output as an MVector.
+As for the last two tabs, they continue to define x as an SVector, but additionally treat output as an MVector.
 The last tab in particular does this by using similar(sx) to initialize output, whereas the other tab explicitly specifies an MVector.
-Comparing these cases, we can observe that integrating MVectors into the operation yields further performance gains.
+Comparing these cases, we observe that MVectors deliver additional performance gains.